andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

   <figcaption class="figure-caption">R&oslash;j&aelig;lw&aring;v&oslash;kk&aelig;r!</figcaption>
 </figure>

-The most remarkable thing that I notice while standig on the grounds of the Royal Palace is the complete lack of evidence that tens of thousands of Norwegians of various states of drunkenness occupied this exact same spot just two days ago.
+The most remarkable thing that I notice while standing on the grounds of the Royal Palace is the complete lack of evidence that tens of thousands of Norwegians of various states of drunkenness occupied this exact same spot just two days ago.
 No litter,